Janet Jackson Fans Aren’t Happy With MTV Claiming They’ve Always Supported Her Career

 On March 29, Janet Jackson was inducted into the Rock and Roll Hall of Fame at the Barclays Center in Brooklyn, New York.
 On the night, Jackson was praised by Janelle Monae who called her the queen of black girl magic, which The Inquisitr previously reported.
 Other stars inducted on the night included the likes of The Cure and Stevie Nicks.

 In the U.S., the ceremony was aired originally on HBO.
 Internationally, MTV is broadcasting it.
 This Friday, MTV Music will air the show for the first time in the U.K.

 “MTV has always been @JanetJackson’s biggest fan!
-Join us as we celebrate her Rock & Roll Hall of Fame induction Friday at midnight on MTV Music,” they tweeted to their official account.
+Join us as we celebrate her Rock and Roll Hall of Fame induction Friday at midnight on MTV Music,” the network tweeted to their official account.

-While MTV may have supported Janet’s career in the past for many decades, after the wardrobe malfunction at the Super Bowl Halftime Show in 2004 with Justin Timberlake, they decided to blacklist her and not Timberlake.
+While MTV may have supported Janet’s career in the past for many decades, they decided to blacklist her, and not Justin Timberlake, after the wardrobe malfunction at the Super Bowl halftime show in 2004.

 “Lear Channel Communications, which owned Infinity Broadcasting and Viacom (MTV and CBS), blacklisted all of Jackson’s singles and music videos, banning her music from all the TV channels and radio stations the company owned,“Billboard reported in an article on the incident.

-Despite a lack of support from MTV over the past 15 plus years, Jackson has still managed to maintain success on the charts.
-Damita Jo and 20 Y.O both debuted at No. 2 in the U.S. while Discipline and Unbreakable topped the charts.
+Despite a lack of support from MTV over the past 15-plus years, Jackson has still managed to maintain success on the charts.
+Damita Jo and 20 Y.O both debuted at No. 2 in the U.S., while Discipline and Unbreakable topped the charts.

 Last year, it seemed MTV had gotten over the incident that Jackson has been saying was an accident ever since it happened.
 At the MTV Europe Music Awards, she was honored with the Global Icon Award.
 On the night she also performed her latest single, “Made For Now” in a medley with some of her most iconic hits, “Rhythm Nation” and “All For You.”
 The energetic performance has been uploaded to MTV’s official YouTube channel.